HardlyDifficult/Tutorials/Quaternions.md

 transform.rotation.ToAngleAxis(out angle, out axis);
 ```

-Given an Axis-Angle value, you can calculate the Quaternion:
+You could modify the angle or even the axis itself.
+Then given an Axis-Angle value, you can calculate the Quaternion:

 ```csharp
 Quaternion rotation = Quaternion.AngleAxis(angle, axis);